 In performing this inspection, the inspectors will select a sample of POVs for detailed review of the applicable licensee activities.
 The inspectors may expand the sample and evaluate programmatic aspects of the POV design-basis capability if concerns are identified with implementation of the licensee activities.

-With the assistance from subject matter experts, the regional SRA, and use of risk insights staff members, the inspector will identify approximately 30 POVs among multiple systems for preparation of the POV capability information as described in this inspection procedure.
+With the assistance from subject matter experts, the regional SRA, and use of risk insights from staff members, the inspector will identify approximately 30 POVs among multiple systems for preparation of the POV capability information as described in this inspection procedure.
 The sample should include motor-operated valves (MOVs), air-operated valves (AOVs), and additional types of POVs (hydraulic-operated valves (HOVs), solenoid-operated valves (SOVs), and pyrotechnic-actuated (squib) valves) based on the plant design, maintenance, testing activities, operating experience, identified generic weaknesses, and risk significance.
 The inspector should include squib valves in the passive core cooling system if the inspection will be conducted at a nuclear power plant with a passive core cooling system licensed under 10 CFR Part 52, “Licenses, Certifications, and Approvals for Nuclear Power Plants.”
 The inspector may consider SOVs within a sampled AOV or HOV as part of the SOV sample.

 Where possible, the inspector should maximize the inspection effectiveness by evaluating areas involving multiple inspection requirements as follows: